Site Lists and Targeting Media

 Patterns

 This example shows a pattern that filters all domains that matches ".se".
-A tip is to use this in combination with the "all sites" site, to filter all available domains matching a specific pattern.

 Did this answer your question?